tomjanssens/flexmail/README.md

 Flex Mail
 =============

-Flexbox powered proof-of-concept of Gmail's new look.
+Flexbox powered proof-of-concept of Gmail's new look!

 Features
 --------